Blaenavon: Tenants battle damp and mould in draughty homes

 - Published

-A woman has said her flat is so cold and damp she sometimes goes to bed as early as six o'clock to stay warm.
+A woman has said her flat is so cold and damp she sometimes goes to bed as early as six PM to stay warm.

 Denise Jones said there was persistent black mould in her bathroom and found toadstools growing in her kitchen.